 It is one of the best rock climbing destinations in Kenya, and also a place where you can cycle with Giraffes and Zebras.
 It has some amazing scenery including huge cliffs, stark rock towers, water-gouged gorges, naked volcanoes and many geothermal steams make it one of the most atmospheric Parks in Africa.

-NOTE ON ACCOMODATION
+NOTE ON ACCOMMODATION

-All the above tourist destinations in Kenya boast of spectacular range of accomodation, suiting all budgets.
+All the above tourist destinations in Kenya boast of a spectacular range of accommodation, suiting all budgets.
 What stays in the memories of our guests is staying at one of the unique and experiential properties.
 Many of these while offering creature comforts, also offer a glimpse of staying amidst nature, so much so that in some of them you can sometimes hear Lions and other animals making noises right from your bed.
-Some of the unique accomodations we work with are Sanctuary Olonana, Mahali Mzuri, Angama Mara, Serena Sweetwaters, Mara Sarova, Governor's camp, Nakuru Lion Hill, Olgatuni Camp, Elewana beach resort and many others.
+Some of the unique accommodations we work with are Sanctuary Olonana, Mahali Mzuri, Angama Mara, Serena Sweetwaters, Mara Sarova, Governor's camp, Nakuru Lion Hill, Olgatuni Camp, Elewana beach resort and many others.
 Each is unique in its own way and different from others.
 When you consult our destination experts for designing your Kenya holiday, they will recommend the right one for you depending on your tastes and budget.